There are many ways to reduce your energy use while maintaining a pleasant working environment.

-T5 fluorescent and LED are the best options for office lighting.
-There are two main types of fluorescent tubes - the older T8 and modern technology T5.
-T8 fluorescent fittings are still commonly specified by engineers and designers although LED and T5 fluorescents offer significant benefits in terms of running costs and lighting performance.
+LED and T5 fluorescent are the best options for office lighting.
+There are two main types of fluorescent tubes - the older T8 and newer technology T5.
+T8 fluorescent fittings are still sometimes specified by engineers and designers although LED and T5 fluorescents offer significant benefits in terms of running costs and lighting performance.
 Your lighting designer can discuss this in more detail.

-Many offices are too bright, with light levels set for entire rooms rather than for separate areas.
+Many offices are too brightly lit.
 Areas where staff circulate generally need half the light of work areas.
-You can make significant energy savings by having lighting specifically set for your desk layout.

 How to measure your lighting level

 You'll need a good quality lux meter, which can be rented for around $100 per day.
 There are also a number of smartphone apps that can be freely or cheaply downloaded to get a rough indication of light levels.
 A high-quality lux meter should be used for stairwells or where machinery is used.
-Measure lux levels at 4 or 5 different points in each space, usually a couple of hours after sunrise or before sunset.
-If the space is mostly used at night, do the test at night.
+Measure lux levels at four or five different points in each space.

 Many New Zealand offices are overlit.